-We flew into Bilbao on the evening of T’s birthday.
-We were looking forward to checking in at the funky Hesperia Hotel, (which we found on Booking.com) and having a few celebratory drinks.
+Out 48 hours in Bilbao didn’t get off to a great start.
+We flew in to the city on the evening of T’s birthday.
+We were looking forward to checking in at the funky Hesperia Hotel, and having a few celebratory drinks.
 Unfortunately for us, our trip coincided with a Spanish National Holiday and everything was closed!
 In fact, we arrived just in time for the only supermarket in the city which was still open to pull down its shutters!
 Consequently, we trawled the streets in the hope of finding a bar or cafe that was open However, we were forced to concede and return to our hotel – hungry and a little sad that we weren’t able to have a birthday toast.

 The Hesperia was a great choice of accomodation.
 Not only was it located on the river front, but our room was sleek and stylish – perfect for a birthday treat.
 Additionally, it was easy to find with its striking exterior which featured colourful windows.

 The next day we wandered along the river to Casco Viejo, the old town, where a couple of shops had opened.
 We bought some chocolate croissants for breakfast and sat down by the river to eat them.

 After breakfast, we took the funicular up Artxanda Hill from where there was a lovely view of the city.
 Although, it was only March, the weather was warm and sunny.
 We took a look round a small park on the hill where we discovered a couple of sculptures, before hiking down to the river.
 Due to it being an official holiday weekend, the promenade next to the river was busy.
 Families strolled along eating ice cream and enjoying the sunshine.